Haliaeetus leucocephalus

 Fledging: 12 Apr-24 Jul

 Fall: The proliferation of breeding birds in recent years in the state has tended to mask the start of fall migration, although an indicator is the occurrence of several (fifteen or more) birds together.
-Using this standard, migration is noticeable by late Sep and peaks in late Nov.
+Using this standard, migration is noticeable by late Sep and peaks in late Nov, although sizeable groups of immature nonbreeders occur in Aug.
 Significant numbers of birds may linger until weather conditions and snow and ice cover reduce food availability.

 Winter: Early winter distribution may be extensive, provided that lakes and rivers remain open.
 As ice cover develops, individuals congregate at preferred locations along major river valleys.
 From 1980 to 1995 an average of 744 bald eagles were counted in Nebraska during the annual midwinter surveys.
 From 1996 to 2011 the average increased to 990 bald eagles.
 Nebraska stopped midwinter eagle surveys in 2013 because the species’ population was determined to be recovered (Jorgensen and Rehme 2008).